bobev18/stujeditor/README.md

 A: Have the UJ see only stepgroups.
 Add stepgroup objects for orphan steps, but keep the step's stepgroup attribute as is.
 During export we can respect the step attribute to properly export orphan steps;
    Or we can export forcing orphaned steps into their own stepgroups - that should not affect experience in the ST GUI
 PR: I cant create stepgroup objects before creating step objects
+PR: when I need to insert step at specific position, I need to use the full list of steps.
+I cannot use the lists attached to stepgrous, because they are not represented as ET objects, thus do not export.
+PR: I cant leverage having a StepGroup class, without bottom up creation of the ET object uppon export
+A: the 'steps' attribute of StepGroup objects is valid ET object since it contains subelement objects.
+Manage the XML edits withing that list, and then concatanate all lists before write/output

 Q: How should I implement the interface for copy/delete/move steps? the tree structure is best for representing the stepgroups in steps